 Nyack, New York

-The Springfest Street Fair, which will take place on April 7, is the perfect reason to explore the shops, pubs and restaurants of Nyack.
-This free, family-friendly event features live bands, food, rides and art vendors.
+The Springfest Street Fair, which used to take place in April, is the perfect reason to explore the shops, pubs, and restaurants of Nyack.
+This free, family-friendly event featured live bands, food, rides and art vendors.

 Get there: Take the Metro-North Hudson Line from Grand Central Station to Tarrytown (Express train takes approx. 45 minutes).
 From there, take the connecting Tarrytown Express Bus to Nyack (approx. 20 mins).